 Sort laundry into groups: whites, light colours, colours and delicates (wools, silks etc).
 If you only have a small amount of one group don’t be tempted to put it in with another – save it for a full load.

-For dazzling whites - use a detergent containing bleach, such as Ariel Original Washing Powder.
+For dazzling whites - use a laundry detergent containing bleach, such as Ariel Original Washing Powder.

 For colours - use a detergent without bleach, such as Ariel 3in1 PODS Washing Capsules Colour & Style, Ariel Colour & Style Washing Liquid or Ariel Excel Washing Gel Colour & Style.

-Quick tip: Stains on coloured loads is not an issue anymore.
+Quick tip: Stains on coloured clothes is not an issue anymore.
 Try Ariel Original Washing Liquid that is tough on stains but gentle on your coloured garments.

 Choosing the right laundry basket

 Use a partitioned laundry basket – it’ll save you time sorting it all out later.
 In case someone places something in the wrong section, check labels for the manufacturer’s washing recommendations.